bluerocktel/glpi-php-api-client/README.md

 // Get response data
 $response->json(); # as an array
 $response->body(); # as an raw string
+$response->dto(); # as a Data Transfer Object
-$response->dtoOrFail(); # as a Data Transfer Object
+$response->dtoOrFail(); # as a Data Transfer Object, throwing an exception if the response status is not 2xx
 ```

-You can learn more about responses by reading the [Saloon documentation](https://docs.saloon.dev/the-basics/responses#useful-methods), which this SDK uses underneath.
+You can learn more about responses by reading the [Saloon documentation](https://docs.saloon.dev/the-basics/responses#useful-methods), which this client uses underneath.

 <a name="usage-entities"></a>